In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 As the name indicates, it lets you take the spindle back to the home position with a single press of a button.

 Inventables doesn't provide an enclosure for the X-Carve.
-But, there are many users who have built their own custom enclosure.
+But, there are many users who have built their own custom enclosures.
 Like this one- Simple CNC Enclosure (X-Carve)

 Electronics and Control System on X-Carve